elpato-dev/OSINT-compass/extension_guide.md

 ## Extending the UI

 The UI can be extened in many ways.
-One that we want to highlight, is the insanely option to add new, simple search modules.
+One that we want to highlight, is the very easy option to add new, simple search modules.

-It literally takes only two lines of code

 Go to the [search-page.compnent.ts](https://github.com/elpato-dev/OSINT-compass-portal/blob/main/src/app/search-page/search-page.component.ts)